In TypeScript, a tuple is a special type of array that allows storing a fixed number of elements with specific types in each position.

 // myTuple[1] = "2025"; // Error: Incorrect type

-TypeScript supports tuple destructuring, allowing the values of a tuple to be assigned to individual variables conveniently.
+TypeScript supports tuple destructuring which allows assigning the values of a tuple to individual variables conveniently.

 let [language, year, active] = myTuple;